-There will be a public consultation for the CBA from 16.05.2013 to 10.06.2013.
-Within this timeframe stakeholders have the possibility to submit their comments on the CBA.
+A public consultation for the CBA has taken place from 16.05.2013 to 10.06.2013.
+Within this timeframe stakeholders had the possibility to submit their comments on the CBA.

 5.2 Timing of the CBA with respect to the network code